 New flowers are blooming!

 This is a new twist on my glass sculptures, just completed.
-The base plate is about 14″ across, fastened to a section of PVC pipe.
+The base plate is about 14″ across, if I’m lucky it is an egg plate, then drilled and bolted to a section of PVC pipe.

 There are a few moments when we aren’t exploring the country in our motorhome, or maybe not fixing, winterizing and de-winterizing the motorhome or planning the next adventure.
 So what else do we do in the off-season besides get together with our “brewcrew”?